d1onys1us/dapp-up/README.md

 ## Troubleshooting

-- try reset account metamask
+- Reset account on Metamask
-- try clearing all browser storage
+- Clear all browser storage
-- try disconnecting account and re-connecting
+- Disconnect account and re-connect